jbdamask/PiHub/README.md

 ## Getting Started

 Just starting this project.
-There are no diagrams, build scripts, requirements.txt or anything that would make it real.
+There are limited diagrams, no build scripts, requirements.txt or anything that would make it real.
 As such, installation and getting things working is manual.
 But that's ok as it's just a home project (for now) ;-)

 ### Prerequisites